Late-Universe Dynamics from Vacuum Geometry

 Λ,bare

-that late-universe expansion engages the full 13-node bulk cluster, not merely the 12-node
+But late-universe expansion engages the full 13-node bulk cluster.
+The same topological

 0